saahen-sriyan-mishra/Camouflage-Shield/README.md

 - The application may face challenges with large volumes of data generated while image processing.
 Now there is no such issue.

 ## Limatations
-- Dynamic updation limitation (need to re-start application to login, image encrypted code is visible only after re-start)
+- Dynamic updation limitation (need to re-start application to login, encrypted image string is visible only after re-start)
 - User profile may not show any text for encryption but can be copy pasted for decrypting and viewing the image.
 - Takes a long time to process image to text (base64 encrypted).